A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Multi-Agent Reinforcement Learning Interaction Paradigms

 \subsection{Pre-Strategy Intervention: An Implementation of Targeted Intervention Paradigm}

 This section introduces the pre-strategy intervention---a principled design of the targeted intervention paradigm.
-Through the pre-strategy intervention, we aim to \textbf{guide the multi-agent system towards a preferred Nash equilibrium (NE) that satisfies both the primary task goal and an additional desired outcome}.
-Our approach first defines the pre-strategy intervention, then details how its influence on achieving this NE is quantified and optimized via learning a pre-policy to generate pre-strategies intervening on a single targeted agent.
+By applying a pre-strategy intervention, we aim to guide the multi-agent system to a preferred Nash equilibrium (NE), selecting one with an additional desired outcome from the multiple equilibria that satisfy the primary task goal.
+Our approach first defines the pre-strategy intervention, then details how its influence on reaching the preferred NE is quantified and optimized via learning a pre-policy to generate pre-strategies intervening on a single, targeted agent.